jonsie/microservice-tests/functional-test/README.md

 	./gradlew functional-test:test

-To build a test Jar execute this command:
+To build a test JAR execute this command:

 	./gradlew functional-test:shadowJar

-To publish the test Jar to maven local execute this command:
+To publish the test JAR to maven local execute this command:

 	./gradlew functional-test:publish